g1eny0ung/hugo-theme-dream/README.md

 I completely rewrite the page layout to [masonry layouts](https://masonry.desandro.com/).

-Correspondingly, the configuration (`config.toml`) also has some destructive changes.
+Correspondingly, the configuration (`config.toml`) also has some breaking changes.

 Please refer to the documentation for details.